primaza/primazactl/README.md

     - To generate a suitable config file:
         - Run `make config` from the repository
         - The config will be created: `out/config/application_agent_config_latest.yaml`
-- `--namespace NAMESPACE`
+- `--tenant TENANT`
-    - Namespace to use for application agent.
+     - tenant to use.
-    - Default is `primaza-application`.
-- `--main-namespace MAIN_NAMESPACE`
-     - Namespace of primaza-main.
      - Default is `primaza-system`.
 - `--version VERSION`
     - Specify the version of manifests to use.
         - see: [releases](https://github.com/primaza/primazactl/releases) for available versions.
         - Ignored if a config file is set.
+        - Default is the version used to build primazactl.

-## Worker create service namespace command
+## Create service namespace command

 Notes:
-- requires primaza worker join to be completed.
+- requires join cluster to be completed.

-### Worker create service-namespace help:
+### Create service-namespace help:
 ```
 usage: primazactl worker create service-namespace [-h] [-x] -d CLUSTER_ENVIRONMENT [-c CONTEXT] [-m TENANT_CONTEXT] [-f CONFIG]